learn-co-curriculum/linkedin-for-research-and-networking/README.md

 >Hi [name],

->I’m noticed that [Company  name] is looking for web developers.
+>I noticed that [Company  name] is looking for web developers.
 [Insert something here about why you’re excited about the company and mention something specific that the company does that you think is great.]

 >[Insert part/most of your elevator pitch that helps the person who posted the job understand who you are] and I’m very interested in an opportunity where I can [insert something that you want to do that the company also does, like work with APIs].